DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact translation in all languages

 Characteristically candida causes red and white patches on mucosal surfaces.
 In skin folds it results in moist fissuring with satellite superficial papulopustules.

 Microscopy and culture of smears, blue-top skin swabs and scrapings aid in the diagnosis of candidiasis.
 However, candida can live on a mucosal surface quite harmlessly.
-It may also secondarily infect an underlying skin disorder such as psoriasis; thus positive culture does not always mean a dermatosis is candidiasis.
+It may also secondarily colonise an underlying skin disorder such as psoriasis; thus positive culture does not always mean a dermatosis is candidiasis.

 Infection is confirmed by the presence of yeast cells, which may be dividing by budding, and pseudohyphae (branched filaments similar to those of a dermatophyte) forming a pseudomycelium.
 Specific sensitivity testing can be done on request.

 Candida is a commensal organism in 50% of healthy mouths.
 Oral candidiasis (thrush) indicates invasion of the mucosa by the yeast because of favourable conditions (dentures, smokers, antibiotics, steroid inhalers) or debility.
 Several clinical subtypes of infection are recognised:

 Treatment of oral candidiasis is usually with oral nystatin drops or pastilles, or miconazole gel.
 Occasionally, oral fluconazole is necessary for severe or persistent disease.